 Why Maine Coon Is Ideal for Families With Children

-1. Gentle and affectionate
+1. They have gentle and affectionate nature.

-6. Friendly with other pets
+6. They are friendly with other pets.

 3. Birman